tia337/demo-app/libs/foo/feat-cat/README.md

-# foo
+# foo-feat-cat

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test foo` to execute the unit tests.
+Run `nx test foo-feat-cat` to execute the unit tests.